googlefonts/colr-gradients-spec/colr-gradients-spec.md

 * When both radii are 0 (r₀ = r₁ = 0), then r(ω) is always 0 and nothing is painted.
 * If the centers of the circles are distinct, the radii of the circles are different, and neither circle is entirely contained within the radius of the other circle, then the resulting shape resembles a cone that is open to one side.
 The surface outside the cone is not painted.
 (See figure 5.13.)
 * If the centers of the circles are distinct but the radii are the same, and neither circle is contained within the other, then the result will be a strip, similar to the flattened projection of a circular cylinder.
 The surface outside the strip is not painted.
 (See figure 5.14.)
-* If the radii of the circles are different but one circle is entirely contained within the radius of the other circle, the gradient will radiate outward in all directions from the inner circle, and the entire surface will be painted.
+* If the radii of the circles are different but one circle is entirely contained within the radius of the other circle, the gradient will radiate in all directions from the inner circle, and the entire surface will be painted.
 (See figure 5.16.)

-NOTE: In the case of one circle being entirely contained within the other, if the radius of the inner circle is zero, then the gradient will radiate from the center point.
-No extension of the color line beyond that circle will be painted.
-Thus, the loop of the algorithm can be shortened to exclude values of ω corresponding to the inner circle (either 0 or 1) or beyond.

 > **_TBD: What should the expected behaviour be in the case of both circles exactly overlapping with r > 0?
 (Only the extensions get painted, but how?)_**